Undergraduate Student Organizations

-- Chicano/Latino Graduation Committee: In honor of the parents and families of graduating Chicanos and Latinos, the Chicano and Latino Graduation Committee organizes a yearly ceremony and banquet for graduates and their families.
+- Chicano/Latino Graduation Committee: In honor of the parents and families of graduating Chicanx and Latinx, the Chicano and Latino Graduation Committee organizes a yearly ceremony and banquet for graduates and their families.

-- La Familia de Stanford: La Familia de Stanford is a social and support organization dedicated to the affirmation of LGBTQ-identified and allied Chicana/Chicano and Latina/Latino students in the Stanford community.
-Meetings provide a comfortable environment on campus to make new friends, and to experience the many different ways people express their identities as a Chicana/Chicano and Latina/Latino and as an LGBTQ person.
+- La Familia de Stanford: La Familia de Stanford is a social and support organization dedicated to the affirmation of LGBTQ-identified and allied Chicanx and Latinx students in the Stanford community.
+Meetings provide a comfortable environment on campus to make new friends, and to experience the many different ways people express their identities as a Chicanx and Latinx and as an LGBTQ person.
 La Familia is part of the queers of color coalition along with Q&A, BlaQS and SAIG.

 - Gamma Zeta Alpha Fraternity, Inc.: Gamma Zeta Alpha Fraternity, Inc. was founded on December 3, 1987 at California State University, Chico in Chico, California.
-It is a Latino Interest Fraternity that emphasizes Latino culture and the success of Latino males in higher education.
-Although Gamma Zeta Alpha Fraternity, Inc. is Latino by tradition, membership in the fraternity is open to all college males and includes members from various ethnicities including Black, Asian, Middle Eastern, White, European and others.
+It is a Latino Interest Fraternity that emphasizes Latinx cultures and the success of Latinos in higher education.
+Although Gamma Zeta Alpha Fraternity, Inc. is Latinx by tradition, membership in the fraternity is open to all college men and includes members from various ethnicities including Black, Asian, Middle Eastern, White, European and others.
 Following its founding principles, the fraternity encourages and creates programs that assist disadvantaged and low-income communities.
-Its goals are to promote scholarship for Latinos in higher education while instilling a sense of pride in Latino heritage.
+Its goals are to promote scholarship for Latinos in higher education while instilling a sense of pride in different Latinx heritages.